bloge/bloge/README.md

 * Terminal (CLI PHP)
 * Composer

-Next thing you want to do is to install `bloge/starter-pack` via composer somewhere on webserver:
+Next thing you want to do is to start with `bloge/starter-pack`.
+You can clone it via composer somewhere on webserver:

 ```sh
 composer create-project bloge/starter-pack
 ```

 In current directory will be created Bloge starter pack website.
-You can explore its source code and read manual provided by this starter pack.
+You can explore its source code and read manual provided by starter pack.

 Also checkout the advanced pack that comes with FrontMatter content and Twig templates `bloge/advanced-pack`: